Global Warming

 What is NEM-EMERGE doing to tackle these challenges?

-From southern Turkey and Spain to northern Germany, NEM-EMERGE is taking soil samples approximately every 200-300 kilometres to look for the presence of these plant-parasitic nematodes.
-The resulting picture will be used to geographically map the current and future spread of nematodes, enabling the development of an early warning system for the expanding species.
+Firstly, molecular assays for the detection of some range-expanding nematodes will be developed into a standardized and validated detection kit.
+Secondly, NEM-EMERGE is taking soil samples approximately every 200-300 kilometres from southern Turkey and Spain to northern Germany to look for the presence of these plant-parasitic nematodes.
+The resulting picture will be used to geographically map the current and future spread of nematodes, enabling the development of an early warning system for the expanding species, including the determination of eco-physiological parameters for invasive and range-expanding nematodes.

 2. Nullify the inactivation of host plant resistances under elevated soil temperatures.
 Host plant resistance is an effective and sustainable way to control pests and diseases, and this especially holds for plant-parasitic nematodes which have limited mobility and a relatively low number of generations per year.
 However, the effectiveness of this resistance gene is undermined by an increased frequency of elevated temperatures during the growing season.